-This Tech Tip, one of a number we publish for the engine community, discusses the differences among Ford 240 and Ford 300 cylinder heads.
+This Tech Tip, one of a number we publish for the engine community, discusses understanding Ford cylinder heads.

 The Ford 300 engine (also known as the CSG649i when used in industrial applications) first appeared in 1965 and was produced for the next 31 years.
 This in-line six cylinder engine gained a well-deserved reputation for toughness and durability and has been used in a variety of industrial applications including wood chippers, generators, airport tugs, etc.

 The engine features 7 main bearings and when used in industrial applications, has cast iron gear to gear timing, not a timing belt or light weight fiberglass gears.

 We have seen Ford 300s running airport tugs for as long as 6 months with no oil showing on the dipstick.
 (We can only imagine how much longer the engine would have lasted if the ground support company had used Mobil1.)
 The Ford 300 engine is so rugged that when used in a pickup truck the engine is good for 300,000 miles before the cylinder head is removed for overhaul.

 But before you buy a Ford 300 cylinder head at the local parts store, you should be aware of the following differences.

 1) Combustion Chambers Count

 Comparing Ford 240 cylinder heads to Ford 300 heads is a matter of looking at their combustion chambers.
 Unfortunately, the casting numbers won’t help.
 The Ford 240 (also known industrially as the CSG639i engine) has a kidney bean shaped combustion chamber.
 It really looks like one half of the grille on a BMW.
 The Ford 300 has D shaped combustion chambers.